tatesutter/Vehicle-Builder/README.md

 A program in which you can create vehicles and store them or perform certain actions with them.

 ## Installation Instructions
 In the terminal, run "bun i" or "npm i" and then run "bun run start" or "npm run start"

-## Usage Information

-## Contribution Guidelines

-## Test Instructions

 ## License
 This application is covered under the MIT license.